Vikneshvar/Marketing-Plan-for-Student-Car-Insurance/README.md

 They will have a 1 year contract, minimize add ons which include, towing, rental reimbursement to reduce price.
 The goal is to have better coverage but less add ons that can be obtained through car clubs like AAA.
 If the student doesn't have AAA they have the option of adding these extras for a small fee.

 Basics include:
-Bodily injury liability -  provides protection if you injure or kill someone while operating your car.
-It also provides for a legal defense if another party in the accident files a lawsuit against you.
+Bodily injury liability
-Medical payments, no fault or personal injury protection coverage - usually pays for the medical expenses of the injured driver and passengers in your car.
-There may also be coverage if you are injured by a vehicle as a pedestrian.
+Medical payments, no fault or personal injury protection coverage Uninsured motorists coverage
-Uninsured motorists coverage -  pays for your injuries caused by an uninsured driver or, in some states, a hit-and-run driver.
-In some states, there is also uninsured motorist coverage for damage to your vehicle
-Comprehensive physical damage coverage - pays for losses resulting from incidents other than collision.
-For example, comprehensive insurance covers damage to your car if it is stolen; or damaged by flood, fire or animals.
-Collision coverage - pays for damage to your car when your car hits, or is hit by, another vehicle or other object.
-Property damage liability -  protects you if your car damages someone else's property.
-It also provides you with legal defense if another party files a lawsuit against you.

-Pricing
+Comprehensive physical damage coverage
+Collision coverage
+Property damage liability -

+Pricing:
 Educar’s pricing is different based on the contract students prefer.
 The prices will be affordable to all the students.
 There is a fee per month, and the option of adding extras
 			Price per month - $64.95
 			Deductible - $1,000.00